Student Diversity Paper Award

 - Enhance your curriculum vitae and gain national recognition.

-- Plaque and check presented at the Division 29 Awards Ceremony at the annual meeting of the American Psychological Association.
+- Certificate and check presented at the Division 29 Awards Ceremony at the annual meeting of the American Psychological Association.

 - Abstract will be published in the Psychotherapy Bulletin, the official publication of the Society for the Advancement of Psychotherapy.

 - Papers must be based on work conducted by the first author.
 The paper must be written, and award application be submitted, no more than two years post-graduate degree.
 Papers can be based on (but are not restricted to) a Masters thesis or a doctoral dissertation.

 - Papers should be in APA style, not to exceed 25 pages in length (including tables, figures, and references) and should not list the authors’ names or academic affiliations.

 - Please include a title page as part of a separate attached MS-Word or PDF document so that the papers can be judged “blind.”
 This page can include authors’ names and academic affiliations.

 - Also include a cover letter as part of a separate attached MS-Word or PDF document.
 The cover letter should attest that the paper is based on work that the first author conducted while in graduate school.
 It should also include the first author’s mailing address, telephone number, and e-mail address.

 - All applicants must be members of the Society for the Advancement of Psychotherapy.
 Join the Society here.